lakshitadanu/parking_detection_system/readme.md

 ### 📌 Step 4: Download YOLOv8 Model (best.pt)

  Ensure the trained YOLOv8 model **(best.pt)** is in the project directory.
-If missing, download it:

-    gdown --id YOUR_FILE_ID -O best.pt
+If missing, download it manually after training the Yolov8 model, and place it in the project directory.